Linear motor: High acceleration

 High-acceleration linear motors have been suggested for a number of uses.
 They have been considered for use as weapons, since current armour-piercing ammunition tends to consist of small rounds with very high kinetic energy, for which just such motors are suitable.
-Many amusement park launched roller coasters now use linear induction motors to propel the train at a high speed, as an alternative to using a lift hill.
+Many amusement park launched roller coasters now use linear synchronous motors to propel the train at a high speed, as an alternative to using a lift hill.

 The United States Navy is also using linear induction motors in the Electromagnetic Aircraft Launch System that will replace traditional steam catapults on future aircraft carriers.
 They have also been suggested for use in spacecraft propulsion.
 In this context they are usually called mass drivers.
 The simplest way to use mass drivers for spacecraft propulsion would be to build a large mass driver that can accelerate cargo up to escape velocity, though RLV launch assist like StarTram to low Earth orbit has also been investigated.

 High-acceleration linear motors are difficult to design for a number of reasons.
 They require large amounts of energy in very short periods of time.
 One rocket launcher design calls for 300 GJ for each launch in the space of less than a second.
 Normal electrical generators are not designed for this kind of load, but short-term electrical energy storage methods can be used.
 Capacitors are bulky and expensive but can supply large amounts of energy quickly.
 Homopolar generators can be used to convert the kinetic energy of a flywheel into electric energy very rapidly.
 High-acceleration linear motors also require very strong magnetic fields; in fact, the magnetic fields are often too strong to permit the use of superconductors.
 However, with careful design, this need not be a major problem.

 Two different basic designs have been invented for high-acceleration linear motors: railguns and coilguns.